CEORater Definitions & Methodologies

 • TSR vs. QQQ: Measures the CEO's TSR during their tenure compared to the QQQ Total Return over the same period.
 It is calculated by subtracting the Total Return of the Invesco QQQ Trust (a proxy for the NASDAQ 100 Index) from the CEO's "TSR During Tenure" over the same period.
 A positive value indicates the CEO has outperformed the market.

 • Avg Annual TSR vs. QQQ: Measures the CEO's Average Annual TSR compared to QQQ Average Annual Total Return over the same period.
-A positive value indicates outperformance against the market.
+A positive value indicates year-over-year outperformance against the market.

 The AlphaScore is CEORater's proprietary 0-100 rating of a CEO's performance, ranked relative to their NASDAQ 100 peers.
 A higher score indicates superior, risk-adjusted value creation.
+It is calculated in two steps:

 1. Percentile Ranking: Each CEO is ranked against all other NASDAQ 100 CEOs on two key metrics: